42nd Annual Glenn Miller Festival

 Our first showcase is Dr. Pete Madsen and the University of Nebraska Jazz Ensembles.

-Thursday, June 8th at 8:00 PM on the town Square.
+Enjoy this free concert on Thursday, June 8th at 8:00 PM on the town Square.

 The 42nd Annual Glenn Miller Festival – June 8th – 11, 2017